Anadea/postponer/README.md

 # Postponer

-Such a thing in order to make the execution of a piece of code only in reference to one of its methods / properties.
+Such a thing in order to make the execution of a piece of code only in call one of its methods / properties.
 It is supposed to use instead of ActiveRecord::Relation in the absence thereof.
 In fact, this is a delegator to the results of the block.

 ## Install